ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Other trading platforms

 Fineco offers a trading platform for web and desktop called PowerDesk.
 The geolocational restrictions (and lack of demo account availability) at Fineco meant that it was impossible for me to install the PowerDesk trading platform, but I was granted access to the web platform.
-While the Fineco web platform has a rich variety of features, its functionality reminded me of legacy platforms – and would benefit from a modern upgrade to improve its ease of use.
+While the Fineco web platform has a rich variety of features for forex and CFD traders, and has recently been refined, it would continue benefit from a modern upgrade to improve its ease of use.

 Platforms overview: Fineco delivers a wide range of markets through its web platform.
 By bringing banking and investing together under one roof, Fineco has made it easy for traders to access everything they need – including forex, CFDs, and funds.